You may mail your tax payment to:

 NOTICE: All properties with unpaid tax amounts owed will be offered and sold at a public auction to satisfy the tax debt.
 Any acceptance of payment from a tax debtor that is less than the tax amount owed does not bind the tax collector to withhold offering the property for sale for the unpaid tax balance owed and does not relieve the tax debtor from any legal obligation to pay the tax debt.

 A Tax Sale is a public auction conducted annually by the Sheriff wherein properties with unpaid taxes are sold to satisfy the tax debt.
 By State law the Sheriff must conduct the tax sale to collect the balance of the current year taxes owed to Caddo Parish governmental entities.
 Click here for a graph depicting the average distribution of tax funds.
-The Tax Sale is conducted annually at the Caddo Parish Courthouse normally during the third week of May.
+Tax Sale is conducted online at www.civicsource.com the first week of June.

 During a Tax Sale, immovable property is sold to individuals who participate in the tax sale for the amount of the unpaid balance of taxes owed, accrued interest, penalties and cost to advertise and record the sale.
 Individuals who participate in the Tax Sale are referred to as Tax Buyers.
 The property is sold to the Tax Buyer who bids the least ownership interest in the property and will pay the full amount of the unpaid taxes.